Event Experience Details

 - If you signed up for Bank of America 3-Day Connections, pick up your tag at the Bank of America tent.

 - 7:30 a.m.: Opening Ceremony begins with community stretching.

-The route will open around 7:30 a.m. and close around 7:00 p.m., other conditions permitting.
-Exact mileage per event varies according to a number of factors along the route such as pit stops, camp, as well as Opening and Closing site locations.
+The route will open at 7:45 a.m. and close at 7:00 p.m. on Friday and 6:45 p.m. on Saturday, other conditions permitting.
+Exact mileage per event varies according to a number of factors such as pit stops, camp, as well as Opening and Closing site locations.
 The amount of daylight hours also impacts the total event mileage as it dictates the amount of time the route can be kept open safely.

 Here's a general description of what you will experience along the way: